mbkemec/yeast-ml-project/README.md

 # Yeast Protein Localization -- Applied Machine Learning Project

+- **Goal**: Build and evaluate a machine learning model that can predict the cellular localization site of a yeast protein based on features.

 This project uses the **Yeast Protein Localization Dataset** from the UCI Machine Learning Repository.

 - Source: [UCI Yeast Dataset](https://archive.ics.uci.edu/dataset/110/yeast)